orix-software/orix-software.github.io/docs/kernel/primitives/xmainargs.md

 ## Description

-Return argc and argv
+Return argc and argv or a ptr with a content of the command line

 ## Input

 A => mode
-For instance only mode 0 is avaiblable
+mode 0 : return a struct of args mode 1 : return the string of the command line (ptr)

 ## Output

-A & Y contains ptr to XMAINARGS Struct
+A & Y :contains ptr to XMAINARGS Struct
 X: number of args

 ## Usage

+Mode 0 : parse command line and build argc/argv

 ``` ca65
 XMAINARGS = $2C